Shopping Cart Abandonment: 11 Effective Ways To Reduce It

 It is critical to be open and honest about any delivery fees and other expenditures.
 A last-minute expense that appears just before the last step of the purchasing process will irritate customers and almost certainly result in a lost transaction.

-If possible, give free delivery, even if it means slightly raising product pricing.
-It’s all in how you phrase it, and customers will feel much more comfortable making a purchase from the business that offers free delivery.
+If possible, give free delivery, even if it slightly raises product pricing.
+It’s all in how you phrase it, and customers will feel much more comfortable making a purchase from a business that offers free delivery.

-9. Provide Refund Option And Money-Back Guarantee To Your Customers
+9. Provide a Refund Option And Money-Back Guarantee To Your Customers

-As an eCommerce company owner, the last thing you want is for your clients to be skeptical or cautious.
+As an eCommerce company owner, you don’t want your clients to be skeptical or cautious.
 To provide value to customers, you must investigate and execute shopping cart abandonment solutions.

 You are symbolically standing with them during the buying process by offering a money-back guarantee.
 Although it also assures them that everything will be fine.
 This method can also help you enhance your store’s online sales.